 A special situation arises when a radiation worker becomes pregnant.
 Under these conditions, radiation exposure could also involve exposure to the embryo or fetus.
-A number of studies have indicated that the embryo or fetus is more sensitive than the adult, particularly during the first four months of pregnancy.
+Several studies have indicated that the embryo or fetus is more sensitive than the adult, particularly during the first four months of pregnancy.
 This can be a problem since many workers are unaware of their pregnancy during the first month or two of gestation.
 Hence, the NRC requires that all occupationally exposed workers be instructed concerning the potential health protection problems associated with prenatal radiation exposure.

 Declared pregnant workers (DPW) will be assigned two badges, one for the whole body, normally worn on the torso and one for the fetus, normally worn on the abdomen.
-The badges will be exchanged on a monthly basis.
-Exposures must be maintained beneath a cap of 50 mrem per month in order to prevent exposure spikes.
+The badges will be exchanged monthly.
+Exposures must be maintained beneath a cap of 50 mrem per month to prevent exposure spikes.